Queen Latifah: 2002–present: Mainstream success

 Queen Latifah produced the 2007 film The Perfect Holiday.
 In addition to producing the film, Latifah starred alongside Terrence Howard, Morris Chestnut, Gabrielle Union, Charles Q. Murphy, Jill Marie Jones, and Faizon Love.
 In 2008, Latifah appeared in the crime comedy Mad Money opposite Academy Award–winner Diane Keaton as well as Katie Holmes and Ted Danson.
 She appeared on Saturday Night Live on October 4, 2008, as moderator Gwen Ifill in a comedic sketch depicting the vice-presidential debate between then-Senator Joe Biden and then-Governor Sarah Palin and played in The Secret Life of Bees.
 In 2009, Latifah was a presenter at the 81st Academy Awards, presenting the segment honoring film professionals who had died during 2008 and singing "I'll Be Seeing You" during the montage.
 Latifah spoke at Michael Jackson's memorial service in Los Angeles.
 She also hosted the 2010 People's Choice Awards.
 Latifah sang "America the Beautiful" at Super Bowl XLIV hosted in Miami, Florida, on February 7, 2010, with Carrie Underwood.
 Latifah hosted the 2010 BET Awards on June 27, 2010.
 She starred with Dolly Parton in Joyful Noise (2012).
 In June 2011, Latifah received an honorary doctorate degree in Humane Letters from Delaware State University in Dover, Delaware.
 On September 16, 2013, Latifah premiered her own syndicated daytime television show titled The Queen Latifah Show.
 On January 26, 2014, Latifah officiated the weddings of 33 same-sex and opposite-sex couples during a performance of "Same Love" by Macklemore at the 56th Annual Grammy Awards.
+In June 2014, she appeared as Mrs. Dickson in the action-comedy film 22 Jump Street.
 In 2015, Latifah received a Best Actress Emmy nomination for her lead role as Bessie Smith in Bessie, an HBO film which received a total of 12 Emmy nominations.

-On April 26, 2017, MTV announced that Latifah will be an executive producer for the third season of the slasher television series Scream.
-The show will undergo a reboot with a new cast and Brett Matthews serving as show runner.
-In addition, Matthews, Shakim Compere and Yaneley Arty will also be credited as executive producers for the series under Flavor Unit Entertainment.
-On June 24, 2019, it was confirmed that the third season is scheduled to premiere over three nights on VH1, starting from July 8, 2019.
-The third season titled Scream: Resurrection premiered on July 8, 2019.
+In 2017, Latifah starred in the hit comedy film Girls Trip.
+On April 26, 2017, MTV announced that Latifah would be an executive producer for the third season of the slasher television series Scream.
+The show would undergo a reboot with a new cast and Brett Matthews serving as show runner.
+In addition, Matthews, Shakim Compere and Yaneley Arty would also be credited as executive producers for the series under Flavor Unit Entertainment.
+The third season titled Scream: Resurrection premiered on VH1 on July 8, 2019.

-Latifah played the sea witch Ursula in The Little Mermaid Live!.
+In 2019, Latifah played the sea witch Ursula in The Little Mermaid Live!.
 Although the production itself was not well received, critics widely praised Latifah's performance, with The Hollywood Reporter calling her performance "the best moment of the evening".

-CBS has announced a new active TV series, The Equalizer, a reboot of the 1980s detective series of the same name, starring Latifah in the lead role (renamed as Robyn for her version).
+In 2021, CBS premiered the new active TV series, The Equalizer, a reboot of the 1980s detective series of the same name, starring Latifah in the lead role (renamed as Robyn for her version).
 More recently, she signed a deal with Audible.